zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 [order by [col1[asc|desc], col2[asc|desc]…]])
 ```

-**The command description is as follows**:
+**Command description**:

 Take the value of nth row in front of current row in accordance with offset.
 If the current row number is rn, take the value of the row which row number is rn-offset.

 **Parameter description**:

--   expr: any type.
+-   expr: Any type.
--   offset: a Bigint type constant.
+-   offset: A Bigint type constant.
 If the input is String type or Double type, convert it to Bigint type by implicit conversion.
 Offset \> 0;
--   default: Define the default value while the specified range of ‘offset’ oversteps the boundary.
-It is a constant and default is null.
+-   default: Define the default value while the specified range of ‘offset’ crosses the limit.
+It is constant and default is null.
--   partition by \[col1, col2..\]: specify columns to use window function.
+-   partition by \[col1, col2..\]: Specifies columns to use window function.
--   order by col1\[asc|desc\], col2\[asc|desc\]: specify the order method for return result.
+-   order by col1\[asc|desc\], col2\[asc|desc\]: Specifies the order method for return result.

 **Return Value**: